sheltermanager/asm3/doc/manual/publishing.rst

   you attach them under the media tab, so unless you want to make them smaller still, it's best to leave this at No Scaling.

 * Publish to folder: Choose the folder where output is to be generated.

-Note that this folder is on the machine that ASM is installed on, not your local client PC.
+.. warning:: This folder is on the machine that ASM is installed on, not your local client PC.
 If this is left blank, a temporary folder will be used.

 Included templates
 ^^^^^^^^^^^^^^^^^^